 Training smarter versus training more

-As a rider we want our horse to get better and better, no matter which discipline we are active in.
-Many are very fanatic and train their horse too much.
-Good fitness in your horse however, doesn’t come from training much, but from training smartly.
-This way you build up stronger muscles in your horse by training less!
+As a rider, we want our horse to continually improve, no matter which discipline we are active in.
+Some riders are fanatic and can train their horse too much.
+Good fitness in your horse however, doesn’t come from training a lot, but from training smartly.
+This means that you build up stronger muscles in your horse by training less.

 Supercompensation and overreaching

-On the vertical axis is the level of fitness.
-The higher the line gets, the better.
-Every arrow indicates a training, and the black horizontal line is the starting level.
+The vertical axis of the graph shows the horse’s level of fitness.
+The higher this line gets, the better.
+Every arrow indicates a training.
+The black horizontal line on the graph represents the starting level.

-How do you actually develop muscles?
-When you’re training a horse, you always ask a little more from him than his body is used to.
-This is called overreaching.
-It is normal that the muscles suffer some light “damage” because of that.
-It is very important to give the muscles time to recover afterwards, so they can adapt to the new effort.
+How do you actually develop a horse’s muscles?
+When you are training the horse, you can ask a little more from it than it’s body is used to.
+This is called ‘overreaching’.
+It is normal that the muscles can suffer some light ‘damage’ when this is practiced.
+In this case, it is very important to give the muscles time to recover afterwards, so that they can adapt to the new effort.
 You can see this in the image on the right.
-This is what the graphs mean:

-By planning your training at the right time, your horse will get better and better.
+a.
+By planning training at the right time, the horse’s fitness will get better and better.

-If you start training too soon, the muscles won’t have recovered enough and your horse will get worse.
+b.
+If you start training too soon, the muscles won’t have recovered enough and the horse’s fitness will get worse.

-If you wait too long, it will go down to the starting level and your horse will not improve.
+c.
+If you wait too long, fitness returns to the starting level and does not improve.

-During the recovery period the muscle fitness goes beyond the starting level.
+During the recovery period, muscle fitness goes beyond the starting level.
 This is called supercompensation.
 It makes the horse stronger.

-The optimal recovery period depends on the intensity of the training and the training level of your horse.
+The optimal recovery period depends upon the intensity of the training and the training level of the horse.
 The more intense the training, the longer it takes to recover.
-On average this is two to three days.
-So if you wait more than three days, your horse will fall back to his original fitness level and will not get stronger.
+On average, this requires two to three days.
+More than three days, and the horse will fall back to its original fitness level and will not get stronger.

-In training, especially one where overreaching occurs, stress hormones are released.
-This is normal and necessary for a good training.
-Because of stress hormones the senses become sharper and the body starts to put more effort into recovery.
+Stress hormones are released In training, especially when it involves overreaching.
+This is normal, and is necessary for a good training.
+With stress hormones, the senses become sharper, and the body reacts with more effort put into recovery.

-However, frequent and prolonged exposure to these stress hormones, for example by training too hard too often, has the opposite effect.
-The body does not have the time to recover.
+However, frequent and prolonged exposure to these stress hormones, for example, by training too hard, too often, has the opposite effect.
+The horse’s body does not have enough time to recover.
 A similar training will cause even more stress next time.
-At a certain moment the stress hormones are exhausted and the body will not recover at all, not even with a lot of rest.
-In other areas it will get worse, too.
-For example, the horse may lose a lot of weight, even though it gets enough food.
-Also, wounds will barely heal.
+At a certain moment, the stress hormones become exhausted, and the body cannot recover at all, not even with a lot of rest.
+Other areas can deteriorate too.
+For example, the horse may lose a lot of weight, even though it eats enough food.
+And wounds may barely heal.
 Research has shown that horses, just like humans, can get burnout.

-For the best development of your horse, resting days are almost as important as the training itself.
-This does not mean that your horse cannot be ridden on these days.
-However, you have to take into consideration that the muscles are still recovering from the more demanding training.
-By getting him to exercise calmly and without stress, you stimulate the blood circulation, making the muscles recover faster.
-The chance that your horse develops muscular soreness, becomes a lot smaller this way.
+For the best development of the horse, rest days are almost as important as the training itself.
+This does not mean that the horse cannot be ridden on these days, but consideration is required for the fact that the muscles are still recovering from the more demanding training.
+By exercising the horse calmly and without stress, the blood circulation is stimulated, which encourages the muscles to recover faster.
+In this way, the chance that the horse develops muscular soreness is reduced.

-With your IPOS Rein Sensors you can measure the intensity of your training.
-For this they use the time you’ve ridden in every gait.
-Because the rein sensors are self-learning, they help you decide whether you’re training too heavily or too lightly.
-The system defines your most demanding training as 100% and compares every next training with it.
-The system also keeps track of what you’re doing on resting days and when overreaching occurs.
-With the IPOS system you can set up a smart training schedule, monitor it, and adapt where necessary.
+With Ipos Technology Rein Sensors, the intensity of training can be measured.
+The intensity is assessed through measurement of the time ridden in each gait.
+As the Rein Sensors ‘teach themselves’, they can help riders determine if training is too heavy or too light.
+The system defines the most demanding training as 100% and compares every following training with this.
+The system also keeps track of activity on resting days and when overreaching occurs.
+With the Ipos Technology system, you can set up a smart training schedule, monitor it, and adapt it, where necessary.